Livestock

 Disposal of livestock carcasses

-Disposal of livestock carcasses during or after bushfire (Agriculture Victoria)
+Disposing of carcasses after bushfire flood or drought (Agriculture Victoria)

 Stock containment areas

-A stock containment area is a carefully selected, fenced section of a property which is set up to periodically hold, feed and water livestock.
-They are primarily used to protect soil and pasture resources during adverse seasons such as after a fire and during droughts etc.
+A stock containment area is carefully selected, fenced section of a property that is set up to periodically hold,feed and water livestock.
+Stock containment areas are primarily used to protect soil and pastures during adverse seasons such as droughts, and after fires.

 Stock containment areas - case studies & videos (Agriculture Victoria)